D.M. or Ph.D.? Succeeding Beyond The Choice

 Trying to decide which doctoral degree to choose?
 Check out D.M. or Ph.D. in Management?
 What You Need to Know to Make the Right Choice for information to help make the best choice for your goals.

-Emad Rahim, D.M., PMP, University Dean of Business and Management is a PMI Certified Project Management Professional®.
+Emad Rahim, D.M., PMP, CTU Faculty, Business and Management, is a PMI Certified Project Management Professional®.
 Dr. Rahim has more than 10 years of experience in business development, nonprofit administration, management consulting and project management.
-Connect with him on Twitter @CTUBusiness.

 Did you enjoy this post?
 Receive fresh updates from Dr. Rahim and other CTU faculty directly to your inbox by subscribing to CTU’s blog.
 Join us!